RestComm/sip-servlets/sip-servlets-impl/README.txt

 INFO: Server startup in 1984 ms

 otherwise this file has not yet been updated with the latest steps or I screwed up somewhere.
-In any case send me an email or ping me on gmail jean.deruelle@gmail.com ;-)
+In any case send me an email or ping me on gmail jean.deruelle@gmail.com if you encounter any problems ;-)